Pinyin Zhou logo Pinyin Joe's

 Outlook Already Includes Many International Holidays

-Government holidays for Hong Kong and many other locations are hiding in a dialog box within Outlook 2003 or 2007, just waiting to be added:
+Government holidays for China, Hong Kong S.A.R., and many other locations are hiding in a dialog box within Outlook, just waiting to be added:

-• In the Calendar Options window, under "Calendar Options", click the "Add Holidays" button
+• In "Calendar Options", click the "Add Holidays" button,

-• Select Hong Kong or other locations.
-(I think if you uncheck anything those holidays will be uninstalled, so leave your home country checked ...or "ticked" as they say in HK and the UK.)
+• Select your location(s) and click "OK".
+(NOTE: if you uncheck anything those holidays will be uninstalled, so leave your home country checked ...or "ticked" as they say in HK and the UK.)

-The Hong Kong calendar will also include official government holidays like Christmas and July 1st (Hong Kong SAR Establishment Day) in addition to most Chinese traditional festivals.
+These calendars will also include official government holidays — for example, Hong Kong holidays inlcude Christmas and July 1st (Hong Kong SAR Establishment Day) — in addition to traditional Chinese festivals.
 Be certain this is what you want.

 How to Edit Before Installation